SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 A friend and recent resistance training convert who had formerly devoted herself exclusively to steady state exercise related the following story to me:

-"So many of the women I take class with say ‘I take step, kickboxing, dance class, run, etc. and I still look the same.’
+"_So many of the women I take class with say ‘I take step, kickboxing, dance class, run, etc. and I still look the same.’
 They may lose a few pounds but they don’t look lean.
 I get approached all the time and they ask me for my secret and I tell them the classes are for fun.
-The key to transforming your body is strength training, a well-balanced diet and the dedication to making these part of your lifestyle."
+The key to transforming your body is strength training, a well-balanced diet and the dedication to making these part of your lifestyle_."

 ## Myth #2: Strength training will require you to spend hours in the gym